nim-lang/Nim/doc/manual.rst

 NRVO
 ----

+**Note**: This section describes the current implementation.
+This part of the language specification will be changed.
+See https://github.com/nim-lang/RFCs/issues/230 for more information.

 The return value is represented inside the body of a routine as the special `result`:idx: variable.
 This allows for a mechanism much like C++'s "named return value optimization" (`NRVO`:idx:).
 NRVO means that the stores